GreenKGC: A Lightweight Knowledge Graph Completion Method: Introduction

-The requirement of high-dimensional embeddings on popular KGE methods is due to over-simplified score functions \citep{xiao2015transa}.
-Classification-based KGC methods, such as ConvE \citep{dettmers2018convolutional}, aim to increase the reasoning capabilities in low dimensions by adopting deep neural networks (DNNs) as powerful decoders.
-They can achieve satisfactory performance in low dimensions but it is not clear what logical patterns in KGs can be well modeled by embeddings and whether decoders can be end-to-end optimized.
-In addition, DNNs demand longer inference time and more computation power than popular KGE methods.
-Recently, DualDE \citep{zhu2022dualde} applied Knowledge Distillation \citep{hinton2015distilling} to a high-dimensional KGE so as to train powerful low-dimensional embeddings.
+The requirement of high-dimensional embeddings for popular KGE methods comes from the over-simplified scoring functions \citep{xiao2015transa}.
+Thus, classification-based KGC methods, such as ConvE \citep{dettmers2018convolutional}, aim to increase the reasoning capabilities in low dimensions by adopting neural networks (NNs) as powerful decoders.
+As a result, they are more efficient in parameter scaling than KGE models \citep{dettmers2018convolutional}.
+However, NNs demand longer inference time and more computation power due to their deep architectures.
+The long inference time of the classification-based methods also limits their applicability to some tasks that require real-time inference.
+Recently, DualDE \citep{zhu2022dualde} applied Knowledge Distillation (KD) \citep{hinton2015distill} to train powerful low-dimensional embeddings.
 Yet, it demands three stages of embedding training: 1) training high-dimensional KGE, 2) training low-dimensional KGE with the guidance of high-dimensional KGE, and 3) multiple rounds of student-teacher interactions.
-Its training process is time consuming and unstable.
-It fails to converge easily because of the latter.
+Its training process is time-consuming and may fail to converge when the embeddings are not well-initialized.